Updated Standings For NJPW G1 Climax 33 | 411MANIA

 Updated Standings For NJPW G1 Climax 33

-New Japan Pro Wrestling held night nine of the G1 Climax earlier today at Ota City General Gymnasium in Tokyo.
-You can find the updated standings below.
+New Japan Pro Wrestling held night ten of the G1 Climax earlier today, and the updated standings are online.
+You can check out the standings below for the tournament:

 Block A: